 To make a new popplet, students just hit the gear sign, then select new popplet.

-Once it’s place on the screen they can type in the box and adjust the size.
+Once it’s in place on the screen, they can type in the box and adjust the size.

 Students can also insert pictures by clicking the pic icon.

-They can upload the pic from the library, or quickly snap a picture right through the app.
+They can upload a pic from the library or quickly snap one right in the app.

-I loved how this group used some of the pictures from our text to support some of their characteristics of Fern.
+I loved how this group used pictures from our text to support their descriptions of Fern’s characteristics.

 So, do you have some favorite activities for Charlotte’s Web?
 I’d love for you to share them below!